 Pregnancy & Postnatal

-At Port Melbourne Physiotherapy & Pilates our experienced physiotherapists provide Clinical Pilates programs to assist with maintaining health and fitness throughout pregnancy and post-natal.
+At Port Melbourne Physiotherapy & Pilates our experienced physiotherapists provide Clinical Exercise programs to assist with maintaining health and fitness throughout pregnancy and post-natal.

-Clinical Pilates focuses on the deep abdominal muscles and pelvic floor muscles.
+Clinical Exercise Classes during pregnancy focuses on strengthening the deep abdominal muscles and pelvic floor muscles.

-Pilates exercises can also strengthen & stretch specific muscle groups which are weakened and tight from the postural changes & stresses that occur during pregnancy.
+At PMPP Clinical Exercise classes for pregnancy are run by physiotherapists.
+Exercises are targeted to strengthen & stretch specific muscle groups that are weakened or tight from the postural changes & stresses that occur during pregnancy.

-Clinical Pilates exercises are also focussed on posture & flexibility for your recovering body.
+Clinical exercises are also focussed on posture & flexibility for your recovering body.
 Exercises can be modified for women with caesarean sections, DRAM (abdominal separation) or recovering from pelvic joint pain from pregnancy.
-You should always get clearance from your doctor before returning to exercise post-natally.
+You should always get clearance from your doctor before returning to exercise post pregnancy.

-We offer individual Pilates sessions as well as small classes (up to 3 people per class).
+We offer individual sessions as well as small classes (up to 4 people per class).

 Sessions are individualized and class sizes are restricted, to enable a safe exercise environment and to allow your physiotherapist to modify exercises as appropriate to you.